-However, such a probe relies sensitively on the time evolution of $\mathcal{H}\bar \nu$, which is generally priorly unknown.
-There are two approaches to parametrize the time evolution of $\mathcal{H}\bar \nu$: the $c_M$-parametrization \cite{Lagos:2019kds} which is based on the evolution of the dark energy in the Universe and the $\Xi$-parametrization \cite{Belgacem:2018lbp} which is theory-based parametrization that can fit a lot of modified gravities.
+However, such a probe relies sensitively on the time evolution of $\mathcal{H}\bar \nu$.
+There are two approaches to parametrize the time evolution of $\mathcal{H}\bar \nu$: the $c_M$ parametrization \cite{Lagos:2019kds} which is based on the evolution of the dark energy in the Universe and the $\Xi$ parametrization \cite{Belgacem:2018lbp}, which is theory-based parametrization that can fit many modified gravities.

-For $c_M$-parametrization, the GW friction is written as \cite{Lagos:2019kds} \bqn \bar \nu(z) = c_M \frac{\Omega_\Lambda(z)}{\Omega_\Lambda(0)}, \eqn where $z$ is the redshift of the GW source and $\Omega_\Lambda$ is the fractional dark energy density.
+For $c_M$ parametrization, the GW friction is written as \cite{Lagos:2019kds} \bqn \bar \nu(z) = c_M \frac{\Omega_\Lambda(z)}{\Omega_\Lambda(0)}, \eqn where $z$ is the redshift of the GW source and $\Omega_\Lambda$ is the fractional dark energy density.
 If one considers the dark energy density as a constant, then one has \cite{Leyde:2022orh} \bqn \Omega_\Lambda(z) = \frac{\Omega_\Lambda(0)}{\Omega_\Lambda(0)+ (1+z)^3 \Omega_m(0)}, \eqn where $\Omega_m(0)$ is the value of the fractional energy density of matter.
 Several constraints on $c_M$ have been derived by using both the information of $d_L^{\rm gw}$ and $d_L^{\rm em}$ from GW events or populations \cite{Leyde:2022orh, Mastrogiovanni:2020mvm, Ezquiaga:2021ayr}.
-Here we adopt a constraint in ref. \cite{Leyde:2022orh} from a jointed parameter estimation of the mass distribution, redshift evolution, and GW friction with GWTC-3 for different BBH population models, which gives \bqn c_M = -0.6^{+2.2}_{-1.2}. \eqn This corresponds to \bqn \bar \nu(0)= -0.6^{+2.2}_{-1.2}. \eqn
+Here we adopt a constraint in Ref. \cite{Leyde:2022orh} from a jointed parameter estimation of the mass distribution, redshift evolution, and GW friction with GWTC-3 for different BBH population models, which gives \bqn c_M = -0.6^{+2.2}_{-1.2}. \eqn This corresponds to \bqn \bar \nu(0)= -0.6^{+2.2}_{-1.2}. \eqn